5ynthaire/5YN-AdvisoryOnlyLLMInteraction-Mode/README.md

 ## 1. Problem Definition: LLMs' Solution-First Bias in Iterative Feedback Loops

-As of late 2025, frontier LLMs such as Grok 4.1, Gemini, GPT, Llama default to immediate, ungrounded outputs—skipping justification or discussion—yielding patterns such as:
+As of late 2025, frontier LLMs such as Grok 4.1, Gemini, Claude, GPT, Llama default to immediate, ungrounded outputs—skipping justification or discussion—yielding patterns such as:

 - Opening directly with "Here's a rewrite" without engaging the user's critique.
 - Appending a surface-level mitigation (e.g., "This keeps your tone") to the new draft.